deniskrut/Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to try to minimize false positives and reliably detect cars?

-In order to minimize false positives I've tried thresholding.
+In order to minimize false positives I've tried threshing.
 I've built a heat map for all found cars, and made a threshold to cut off false positives.
 However this did not seem enough - there were some false negatives having same threshold as false positives.

 Then I've tried using more search windows and higher threshold.
 That did not helped, as described in previous section.